Schools of Choice

 How Schools of Choice Works

-The Kent ISD School of Choice plan is a lottery-oriented system, not a first-come, first-served one.
+The Kent ISD Schools of Choice plan is a lottery-oriented system, not a first-come, first-served one.
 All applications are accepted from the opening date through the deadline date at 4 p.m.
 An application will be available once the enrollment window opens.
 Only one application may be submitted and families who submit more than one may be disqualified from the entire process.

 Please note: